codalogic/jcr-aor-experiments/README.md

 - use lower case letters to denote member rule names

+- use `.` to indicate a wildcard that matches any letter

 - for a simple sequence, do `abc`

 - for a choice, use pipe separators: `a|b|c`